 - Soak the Kudam Puli in a little water.

 - Heat a non stick pan.
-Roast shallots (kunjulli), 1 tbsp fish masala powder, 1/2 tsp chilly powder, 1/2 tbsp paprika powder and 2 tsp coriander powder on low heat.
+Roast shallots (kunjulli), 1 tbsp fish masala powder, 1/2 tsp chilly powder, 1/2 tbsp paprika powder and 2 tsp coriander powder on low heat until it darkens in color.
 Grind it into a smooth paste with little water.
 (I used Paprika powder so that the curry gets a bright red color and doesn’t become very spicy.)

 - Heat oil in a kadai and splutter mustard seeds.

 - Add onions, green chillies, curry leaves, ginger and garlic and saute for a while.

 - When the onions turn brown, add the ground masala paste along with 1 cup water and salt.

 - When the gravy starts boiling, add the fish pieces and kudam puli/gambooge pieces.

 - Add more water if required, so as to cover the fish pieces.

 - Sprinkle some uluva/fenugreek powder.

 - Cover and cook on gentle heat for around 15 minutes.